ivanrodjr/docker-compose-letsencrypt-nginx-proxy-companion/.github/README.md

 ![Ghost](https://i.imgur.com/C3ypvnW.jpg)

-With this repo you will be able to use a docker-compose to spin up your Ghost blog hustle free.
+With this repo you will be able to use a docker-compose to spin up your Ghost blog in no time!.

 - NGINX proxy to manage your connections.
 - Obtain and automatically renew ssl certificates with Let´s Encrypt.